dhia7an/agent-sdk/agent-sdk/README.md

 # @cognipeer/agent-sdk

-Composable, message-first agent runtime with token-aware summarization, optional planning, and tool debugging baked in.
+Composable, message-first agent runtime with token-aware summarization, optional planning, and first-class tracing baked in.
 Ships both ESM and CJS builds with full TypeScript types.
 LangChain is fully optional via a duck-typed adapter.

 ## Features